 |

+The value of this is not simply that Oracle has AI features across multiple products.
+The more important point is that these components can start to work together.
+Agentic analytics needs more than dashboards, and more than a natural language front end.
+It needs semantics, data foundations, retrieval, orchestration, tools and governance.
+Oracle’s current platform direction suggests that it is increasingly thinking about that fuller picture.
+Conclusion If agentic analytics is the next evolution of augmented analytics, then the enabling question becomes whether platforms can support that shift in a governed and enterprise-ready way.
+For me, Oracle is increasingly showing that it can.
+Not because one product alone solves the whole problem, but because Oracle Analytics, Oracle AI Data Platform, Autonomous AI Lakehouse, agent platform capabilities and database-level governance are beginning to form a more coherent foundation for analytics that is not just descriptive or exploratory, but more contextual, guided and action-oriented.
 In the previous post, we traced how Fusion Data Intelligence (FDI) evolved from OBIA.
 In this second instalment of our FDI‑introductory series, you’ll explore the underlying technology and architecture that power FDI’s cloud-native analytics platform.
 2. The FDI Architecture Ecosystem (The “Big Picture”) At its core, Fusion Data Intelligence (FDI) is a fully managed, cloud-native analytics platform running on Oracle Cloud Infrastructure (OCI).
 It stitches together your Fusion Cloud Applications, Oracle-managed data pipelines, Autonomous Data Warehouse (ADW), and Oracle Analytics Cloud (OAC) into a seamless, scalable end-to-end analytics solution - one that Oracle deploys, operates, and continuously evolves for you (there is some configuration that administrators need to carry out).
 First, Fusion Cloud SaaS applications - including ERP, HCM, SCM and CX pillars - serve as the transactional data sources.
 Oracle provides prebuilt ingestion pipelines tailored to each functional Pillar, handling everything from data extraction and change data capture (CDC) to transformation and consistent mapping into analytics-ready format .
 These pipelines write data directly into an OCI-hosted Autonomous Data Warehouse, which transform and load the Fusion data into a unified star-schema data model covering multiple functional domains.
 The schema is:

 Once data arrives in the Autonomous Data Warehouse (ADW), Oracle Analytics Cloud takes over for semantic modelling and visualisation.
 A prebuilt semantic layer wraps the raw star schema into business-friendly subject-area views - covering finance, human resources, supply chain and customer experience - complete with standardised key metrics and dashboards .
 Through OAC, FDI delivers not just dashboards but intelligent, action-driven analytics, featuring natural-language querying, ML-based forecasting and anomaly detection to name just a few. 🔗 Summary Flow